olegfomenko/blog/_posts/2024-06-09-ciphers-mode.md

 $$c_i = Enc(m_i, k)$$

 This mode is considered to be the worst modes from all.
-If two parts of input text are equal (that appears really often for real texts) it produces same ciphertext that can be used by hackers to block your cypher.
+If two parts of input text are equal (that appears really often for real texts) it produces same ciphertext that can be used by hackers to broke our cypher.

 ## CBC (cipher block chaining) mode